Beate Hahn: Escape from National Socialism

 Franz and Beate had decided in 1932 to emigrate to the USA for Franz's professional work and because of the rise of National Socialism.
 Franz Hahn's death before the seizure of power initially stalled the idea, while the brothers of her late husband, Kurt and Rudolf Hahn emigrated to England in 1933 and 1938 respectively.
 For the time being, Beate Hahn tried to live as normally as possible with her daughters Cornelia and Charlotte in the villa in Steinstücken where she continued to write books on garden education.
 In 1938 she decided to leave Germany and managed to call on Himmler after Kristallnacht.
 When she was asked why she wanted to emigrate, she replied that her daughters should learn many foreign languages.
 She was then told that she and her daughters would be provided with passports if 240,000 Reichsmarks were received by 3 o'clock in the afternoon.
 Beate Hahn paid the money from her already blocked bank account and received passports issued on November 18, 1938.
-Her brother-in-law, Kurt Hahn a renown educator and founder of Schule Schloss Salem in Germany, Gordonstoun in Scotland as well as Outward Bound and the Duke of Edinburgh's Award then asked his friend Sir Alexander Waldemar Lawrence, who was at a congress in Leipzig, to help Beate Hahn and her daughters escape.
+Her brother-in-law, Kurt Hahn a renowned educator and founder of Schule Schloss Salem in Germany, Gordonstoun in Scotland as well as Outward Bound and the Duke of Edinburgh's Award then asked his friend Sir Alexander Waldemar Lawrence, who was at a congress in Leipzig, to help Beate Hahn and her daughters escape.
 Cornelia and Charlotte described the journey.
 Cornelia wrote: "We met Sir Alexander on November 23, 1938 at the Adlon Hotel in Berlin and went directly to the Zoo station to take the train to Ostend.
 When we stood at the border, an SS man shouted, 'Mrs. Hahn, get off!'
 Sir Alexander rose from his seat and asked the SS man: 'Why should the lady get off?'
 At the same time, the train started up again, and the SS man jumped out of the window.
 We breathed a sigh of relief.
 Uncle Kurt had saved us from sinking with the help of Sir Alexander."